LorneWhiteway/IntroductionToGit/README.md

 # IntroductionToGit
-Slides for presentation to Astrophysicists on 'git'
+Slides for presentation to Astrophysicists on 'git'.